Victoria Risbrough, PhD

 She joined the Scientific Council in 2013 and was an ACNP/ADAA Career Development Travel award recipient in 2005.
 She is also a Fellow of the American College of Neuropharmacology and is Associate Editor of the journal Neurobiology of Stress.
 She has received funding from NARSAD, NIDA, NIAAA, NIMH, VA, DOD, TRDRP, and Navy BUMED.

-Dr. Risbrough has been an ADAA member since 2005 and is currently the Vice-Chair of ADAA's Scientific Council and an ex-officio board member.
+Dr. Risbrough has been an ADAA member since 2005 and is currently the Chair of ADAA's Scientific Council and an ex-officio board member.

 "I am honored to serve as Chair for the SC for ADAA.
 ADAA is uniquely impactful in our field via its integration of basic science and therapeutic discovery with clinical training in evidence-based care and public outreach.
 On a personal level ADAA provided a critical network for building my own translational research program and I look forward to serving our membership through supporting dissemination of our members’ amazing research and training efforts."